bhargavrpatel/focuss/README.md

-# Focuss
+# Focuss (Alpha)

 Focus by disabling internet in Pomodoro intervals.
+Currently, only Mac OS X is supported, code for Windows and Linux support will be coming within two weeks; do not have access to those OSes at the time of this writing.

 Welcome Screen             |  Active Session